speasley/jquery.occasions/README.md

 $('#logo').occasions({date_override:'May 04'});
 ```

+This is for testing purposes only; it can’t be your birthday everyday.

 ### Current occasion

 You can retrieve the current occasion that is attached to your element by accessing `$('#logo').data('occasion')`.